chtrembl/azure-cloud/petstore/09-configure-apim-in-front-of-petstoreservice/README.md

       instrumentation-key: ${PETSTOREAPP_AI_INSTRUMENTATION_KEY}
 ```

 Also update src/main/resources/application.yml to uncomment the following.
-By uncomennting, this tells the Spring Boot Java Runtime to look for an petstore.subscription.key and if you set ```PETSTORESERVICE_SUBSCRIPTION_KEY``` as a container setting, it will get injected at runtime initialization.
+By uncommenting, this tells the Spring Boot Java Runtime to look for an petstore.subscription.key and if you set ```PETSTORESERVICE_SUBSCRIPTION_KEY``` as a container setting, it will get injected at runtime initialization.
 This enables PetStoreApp to call APIM with a valid subscription key for authentication.

 ```
 petstore: